toedtli/soundofai/README.md

 # Git Tutorial
 ## TL;DR
-Here we give some guidelines on how to manage and contribute your code to the [Sound of AI Github](https://github.com/TheSoundOfAIOSR/thesoundofaiosr.github.io).
+Here we give some guidelines on how to manage and contribute your code to the [Sound of AI Github](https://github.com/TheSoundOfAIOSR/rg_text_to_sound).
 ### Preliminaries
 This document is in the making- we welcome suggestions for changes!
 Links currently refer to [my personal git repo](https://github.com/toedtli/soundofai), but tell me if this is still so when it shoudldn't anymore!

 ## Structure of the sound of ai git
-In the text2sound working group, we'll have the following directory structure:
+In the [text2sound repository](https://github.com/TheSoundOfAIOSR/rg_text_to_sound), we'll have the following directory structure:

-      └───text2sound-subgroup
-            ├───playground
+    [root of text2sound repository]
+      └───playground
             │   ├───user1
             │   └───user2
             └───production
-     └───other subgroups

 ### Where to place your code
-- Please place all your code in your own user directory.
+- In playground, please place all your code in your own user directory.
-- You are free to manage your subfolder as you like, but please be careful not to push changes to other user's folders!
+- In playground you are free to manage your subfolder as you like, but please be careful not to push changes to other user's folders!
 - Please create a Readme.md file in your directory- a text file describing the contents of your subfolder.

 ### Getting started with git - experts skip this